KonieAlKhoury/HEP-ArXiv-Articles/README.md

   - `DataPreparation.py`: This script reads the postgres table, then process and structure the data
   - `WordsOccurences.py`: This scripts allows to performce analysis on the occurencies in the articles' summaries and titles
   - `ModelPrediction.py`: This scripts contains machine learning model training, and applies the model to make predictions.
+- `plots/`: This directory contains all resulting plots
 - `requirements.txt`: This file lists the dependencies that need to be installed.
 - `README.md`: This file provides an overview of the project.